 Viscovery map creation

-The Viscovery map was created from a 5 % sample of the entire dataset (1,135,798 records) using the Cluster workflow of Viscovery.
+The Viscovery map was created from a 5 % sample of the entire dataset (1,135,798 records) using the Explore Data (formerly Cluster) workflow of Viscovery.
 The following attribute priorities were used: 1.0 for age, 0.4 for gender and education level, 0.25 for had, 0.1 for marital status and race.
 For the variance/range scaling, the default mechanism of Viscovery was used.

 The map was trained for approximately 1000 nodes with “Automatic map format”.
 The training schedule was “Accurate” with a tension of 0.5.
-The full data set was assigned to the map by running the Classify workflow of Viscovery SOMine.
+The full data set was assigned to the map by running the Apply Classifier (formely Classify) workflow of Viscovery SOMine.
 The expanded model was exported by Save Copy As after completion of the Apply Model step.

 For the map comparison with the full data model (see screenshot, right), the same parameters were used as for the sampled data.